Anirudha152/pyiris-api/README.md

 ```

 #### `encoder_info(encoder_str)`
-This command prints and provides detailed information about encoders
+This command prints and provides detailed information about a/multiple encoder(s)
 (If `encoder_str` is `"all"`, information about all encoders will be displayed)
 ```py
 output = p.generate.encoder_info("0")